How much sample is required for my analysis?

 *All sample sizes are meant as transferable from the vial.

 **If the sample’s consistency is sticky or static sensitive, additional sample is required.

 Is it important to list theoretical percentages?

-It is most important that submitters list a molecular formula.
+Its important that submitters list a molecular formula.
 This allows us to rule out interferences as well as select the optimal sample size for highest accuracy.
 If mistakes are made due to lack of input on this matter, there is an additional charge for rechecking results.

 Can you provide RUSH service for my sample?

 Yes, we do and at NO ADDITIONAL CHARGE.
 We ask that submitters limit RUSH requests to only a few samples requiring the highest priority.
 Rush analyses must also be limited to CH, N, CI, S, and Br analyses with same day turnaround.
 Please note that samples with fluorine, oxygen and phosphorus normally cannot be completed the same day.

 We maintain a Nitrogen glove box at 40ppm of Oxygen.
 There is an additional charge of $25.00 per sample.
 It is important that samples are sealed adequately when shipped.
 Air sensitive samples must be transferrable which excludes heavy thick oils that cannot be transferred adequately for this type of analysis.
 Due to techniques used, we cannot analyze sulfur on an air sensitive substance.
 Drying is never able to be done on air sensitive samples.
 We ask that samples with extremely strong stench should be annotated as such.

 Are there any specific types of samples that you do not handle?